UnlimitedIP (UIP) Price Tops $0.0099

-UnlimitedIP (UIP) traded down 0.8% against the dollar during the 1 day period ending at 18:00 PM E.T. on June 10th.
-One UnlimitedIP coin can currently be purchased for about $0.0099 or 0.00000016 BTC on major cryptocurrency exchanges.
-UnlimitedIP has a total market capitalization of $16.65 million and approximately $1.97 worth of UnlimitedIP was traded on exchanges in the last 24 hours.
-In the last week, UnlimitedIP has traded down 0.8% against the dollar.
+UnlimitedIP (UIP) traded down 0.8% against the U.S. dollar during the one day period ending at 0:00 AM ET on June 10th.
+One UnlimitedIP coin can currently be bought for about $0.0099 or 0.00000016 BTC on cryptocurrency exchanges.
+UnlimitedIP has a market cap of $16.65 million and approximately $1.97 worth of UnlimitedIP was traded on exchanges in the last day.
+In the last seven days, UnlimitedIP has traded 0.8% lower against the U.S. dollar.

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.